-FIGURE 57 Inventory - APs Report Overview
+FIGURE 58 Inventory - APs Report: Overview Tile

-Top APs By Offline Duration Tile
+Top APs by Offline Duration Tile

-The Top APs by Offline Duration chart of the Inventory - APs Report displays the top 10 APs in the network that have been disconnected for the longest duration.
+The Top APs by Offline Duration tile contains a bar chart and a table.
+The chart/table along with the Inventory - APs Report displays the top 10 APs in the network that have been disconnected for the longest duration.

-Use the drop-down menu to specify the time granularity.
-If you hover over the line graph, a pop-up appears that allows you to obtain details on the selected data points.
+In the bar chart, use the menu to specify the time period.
+If you pause the pointer over the bar graph, an information box is displayed that allows you to obtain details on the selected data points.

-FIGURE 58 Inventory - APs Report: Top APs by Offline Duration
+FIGURE 59 Inventory - APs Report: Top APs by Offline Duration (Chart)